Tool Steel Grades, Applications and Production Methods

 What Is a Tool Steel?

 Judging by the name, you may have an idea of the main purpose of a tool steel.
 Whether you are manufacturing hand tools or machine tools, like dies or drill bits, tool steel is the perfect choice.
-Some of the main properties that make this alloy steel the best option for tool manufacturing include:
+Some of the main properties that make this alloy steel the go-to option for tool manufacturing include:

-• Great toughness which makes it resistant to breakage and chipping.
+• Great toughness, which makes it resistant to breakage and chipping.

-• Wear resistance which includes resistance to abrasion and erosion.
+• Wear resistance, which includes resistance to abrasion and erosion

 • Good thermal properties provide it with the ability to retain its shape and sharp cutting edges even at very high temperatures.